 - 1 tablespoon dried Italian herb blend

-- ½ pound ground meat of choice (optional)
+- ½ pound ground meat of choice, cooked and drained (optional or use more if desired)

-- Heat a large pot or Dutch oven over medium heat.
+- Heat a medium pot or Dutch oven over medium heat.
 Add 1 tablespoon of oil.

 - Add onions and sauté for about 3 minutes.
-Add garlic and cook for another 2 minutes.
+Add garlic and cook for another 2 minutes, or until onions are soft.

 - Pour in red wine and deglaze the pan, carefully scraping up any bits on the bottom of the pan with a wooden spoon.
-Allow the wine to reduce in volume by half by cooking for about 2-4 minutes.
+Allow the wine to reduce in volume in half by cooking for about 4-5 minutes.

 - Add tomatoes, tomato paste, brown sugar, salt, pepper, and fresh herbs.
 Then add the dried herbs by rubbing them between your fingers before sprinkling in to the pot (this releases their flavors and oils).
 Stir to combine.